willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 ```

 More idiomatically, Go's standard library leans on sentinel errors plus wrapping.
-Wrapping an error with %w preserves it in a chain, and `errors.Is`/`errors.As` walk that chain to match against a sentinel or extract a typed error, recovering some of the structure that bare `if err != nil` throws away.
+Wrapping an error with `%w` preserves it in a chain; and `errors.Is` and `errors.As` then walk that chain to match a sentinel or extract a typed error.
+This recovers some of the structure that a bare `if err != nil` discards.

 ```go
 package main